Comprehensive language-image pre-training for 3D medical image understanding: Results and discussion

-Looking at the clinical metrics, the fidelity of the generated reports using the embeddings of our models improves substantially.
-When assessing $F_1$ scores using the RadBERT classifier and RadFact-CT (+), which measure the correctness of medical entities and factual statements, our models outperform all baselines by a large margin.
-Specifically, we achieve a +17 point improvement in RadBERT Macro$F_1$ and +7 points in RadFact-CT/$F_1$ \mbox{(+)}, reflecting that the produced reports contain fewer omissions and more specific diagnostic statements.
-This demonstrates that our pre-training yields semantically more meaningful representations that encode more clinically relevant semantics.
-In absolute terms, however, the overall accuracy of generated reports for 3D medical is still very low, with Macro $F_1$-Scores of around 40 for the abnormalities measured by RadBERT and $F_1$-scores of 20 for all abnormalities as measured by RadFact-CT \mbox{(+)}.
-When comparing the results of our methods, we observe that the \colipric alone exhibits slightly lower performance compared to the other composite pre-trained encoders.
-Interestingly, the inclusion of the \ac{RRG} objective seems to improve slightly less than the inclusion of the MAE objective (albeit within the confidence intervals), despite optimizing embeddings explicitly for report generation.
-As noted earlier in \cref{sec:results_and_discussion:zeroshot}, this observation could be a reflection on the regularising effect of these objectives.
-As such we hypothesise that the MAE objective, which encourages the vision encoder to learn low-semantic representations, better supports the LLaVA framework~\citep{liu2023visual}.
-The \ac{RRG} supervision might lead to more language-aligned features, which may lose out on more fine-grained features.
+When looking at clinical metrics, our \method vision encoders outperform all baselines by a very large margin.
+We use $F_1$ scores from the RadBERT classifier and \radfactctp{}, which measure the correctness of medical entities and factual statements.
+Specifically, \colipricrm improves by 23 points in RadBERT Macro$F_1$ and by 9 points in \radfactctpf{} over the strongest baseline, reflecting that the produced reports contain fewer omissions and more specific diagnostic statements.
+This demonstrates that our pre-training paradigm yields representations that encode more clinically relevant semantics.
+In absolute terms, however, the overall accuracy of generated reports for 3D medical is still low, with Macro $F_1$-Scores of around 45\% for the abnormalities measured by RadBERT and $F_1$-scores of around 22\% for all abnormalities as measured by \radfactctp{}.
+When comparing the results of our methods, we observe that the \colipric and \colipricr exhibit slightly lower performance compared to the other encoders including \ac{MAE} pre-training.
+Interestingly, the inclusion of the \ac{RRG} objective appears to have a minimal impact on overall \ac{RRG} performance, despite explicitly optimising embeddings to facilitate report generation.
+The inclusion of the \ac{MAE} objective, on the other hand, appears to substantially improve performance.
+As such, we hypothesise that the \ac{MAE} objective, which encourages the vision encoder to learn low-level semantic representations, better supports the \llava framework~\citep{liu2023visual}.
+The \ac{RRG} supervision might lead to more language-aligned features, which may result in the loss of more fine-grained features.